-Phase 1 construction is anticipated to begin in late 2020/early 2021.
+Phase 1 construction is anticipated to begin in spring 2021.
 The Phase 2 construction schedule is TBD given the permitting and right-of-way acquisition efforts needed.

 As part of the design various alternative intersection concepts, including roundabouts, will be evaluated.
 The appropriate intersection control at each intersection will be determined based on safety, operational efficiency and cost.

 Existing signals will remain and a new signal will be constructed at Alico Road which is in Phase 2.

 There will be 4’ bike lanes on both sides of the roadway.
 The Village of Estero is planning to incorporate 10-foot-wide pathways on both sides for the entire limits within the Village boundaries, Ben Hill Griffin Parkway to the east side of Grandezza, on the north side and from Ben Hill Griffin Parkway to the east side of Bella Terra on the south side.
 The Village Council will determine the details for the pathway, lighting and landscaping.
 This work will likely occur after the roadway work is complete as it will require easements and permitting.